probe-dock/probe-dock-site/_drafts/2016-02-02-probedock-v0.1.14.md

                           -H "Authorization: Bearer YOUR_API_ACCESS_TOKEN_HERE" \
                           -H "Probe-Dock-Project-Id: o4m14w1u6hz3" \
                           -H "Probe-Dock-Project-Version: 1.0.0" \
-                          -H "Probe-Dock-Category: JUnit"
+                          -H "Probe-Dock-Category: JUnit" \
                           https://trial.probedock.io/api/publish

-If your XML report file is valid, Probe Dock will accept it and respond with the HTTP status code *202 Accepted*.
+If your XML report file is accepted, the HTTP status code of the response will be *202 Accepted*.
 Your test report will appear in Probe Dock a few seconds later.

 If Probe Dock cannot understand the contents of your report file for any reason,